-- Note that the transformation above is a mapping between linear RGB and XYZ.
-To obtain sRGB values, a further transformation is needed (see previous page). - Also note that the RGB space is not covering the entire XYZ space and the visible colors of human perception.
-If the mapping leads to values outside of [0,1], the value is mapped to the closest limit (0 for negative values, and 1 for values ≥ 1). - RGB values quantized to integer ranges. true color (32-bit) 2^{bits} reference colors (color palette) - Next to the sRGB and linear RGB model, various alternatives were defined.
+- Next to the sRGB and linear RGB model, various alternatives were defined.
 In essence, it is simple to construct an RGB space by defining the primaries and the white point.
 Alternative RGB model extend the original, rather constrained sRGB to a wider range of color gamut.
 For instance, Rec.
 2020 for ultra-high-definition television (UHDTV).
 It has a much broader color gamut than HDTV which is based on Rec.
 709. Some RGB models even excess the chromaticity chart to cover more of the green/blue area.

-• Artists the start with a relatively bright color and add a) white to "tint" to b) black to "shade" to c) white and black (gray) to tone HSL and HSV color models designed to simplify color models thue (H) and chroma (S) to define chromaticity.
-HSL uses lightness (L) and fully saturated colors at L = 1/2. tinting ($L \rightarrow 1$) and shading ($L \rightarrow 0$) without change of saturation.
-HSV uses value (V) and fully saturated colors at V = 1.
+• Artists often start with a relatively bright color and than add a) white to "tint" the color, or b) black to "shade" the color, or c) white and black (gray) to tone the color.
+To enable such techniques in computer graphics, HSL and HSV color models are alternative representations of the RGB space designed to simplify color making.
+Both use hue (H) and chroma (S) to define chromaticity.
+The HSL uses lightness (L) and places fully saturated colors at L = 1/2.
+It allows both tinting ($L \rightarrow 1$) and shading ($L \rightarrow 0$) without change of saturation.
+HSV uses value (V) and places fully saturated colors at V = 1.
+It allows shading ($V \rightarrow 0$) without changing saturation, but tinting adjusts saturation.